People

 B.S., Psychology and Neurobiology, University of Wisconsin-Madison

-As a research specialist, Karen (she/her) coordinates and collects data for community-based projects that aim to establish feasible, accessible, and effective mental health and re-entry services for people who are formerly incarcerated.
-She primarily works on a project evaluating a group PTSD therapy (CPT) for formerly incarcerated individuals, when co-facilitated by a trained peer with lived experience of incarceration and a trained clinician.
-Regarding her research interests, Karen hopes to continue working in Community-Engaged Research to develop, adapt, and implement mental health offerings and support methods for communities impacted by incarceration, trauma, substance use, and sexual violence.
+As a research specialist, Karen (she/her) coordinates and collects data for community- and prison-based projects aimed at establishing feasible, accessible, and effective mental health and re-entry services for individuals who are currently or formerly incarcerated.
+One of her primary roles involves leading a community-based project evaluating a peer and clinician co-facilitated PTSD treatment for formerly incarcerated individuals.
+Karen’s research interests center on community-based participatory research approaches to developing, adapting, and implementing sustainable mental health services and support offerings for communities impacted by incarceration, trauma, and substance use.

 Madi Michels